 Purposes and Organization of the Chemistry Peer Tutoring Program

 The Chemistry Peer Tutoring Program (CPTP) has been in existence for approximately 40 years.
 It provides tutoring services free of charge to all students enrolled in General Chemistry (Chemistry 1A-B-C) and Organic Chemistry (Chemistry 51A-B-C).
 In the spring of each academic year approximately 20 undergraduates are selected to participate during the following year as unpaid volunteer tutors.
 The program is run, under the supervision of a Chemistry faculty advisor, by two undergraduate Tutoring Coordinators who are themselves former tutors.
 One runs the tutoring program for General Chemistry; the other runs the Organic Chemistry tutoring program.
-They are each paid $500/academic quarter for their service to the Chemistry Department.
 Approximately 10 two-hour walk-in tutoring sessions are offered every week of the academic quarter for each course on a well publicized schedule.
 Thus, in addition to the scheduled discussion sections and faculty and TA office hours, students in General and Organic Chemistry have access to approximately 20 hours per week of cost-free tutorial assistance.
 The tutors also offer review sessions prior to every examination.

 Benefits of being a Chemistry Peer Tutor